Aerospace Studies

 Field Training

 Air Force ROTC field training is offered during the summer months at Maxwell Air Force Base, Alabama.
 Students in the four-year program participate in two weeks of field training, usually between their sophomore and junior years.
-Field Training is a mandatory program for all individuals qualified to pursue an Air Force or Space Force commission through AFROTC.
+Field training is a mandatory program for all individuals qualified to pursue an Air Force or Space Force commission through AFROTC.
 The program is designed to evaluate military leadership and discipline, determine potential for entry into the POC, and stratify cadets among peers.

 Leadership Laboratory